linyihdfj/Harvard-CS50P-Introduction_Python/readme.md

 I recommend you who attend this class to finish homework, because it's pretty good for you to practice and to find something new.

+Regarding shorts, I think it might be useful and not time-consuming.

 You can click [link](https://docs.python.org/3/library/stdtypes.html) to access to python library website.

 Schedule：

 - Week 0：Functions
 - Week 1：Conditionals
+- Week 2：Loops